Banner

 Corresponding Secretary | Former President, 2015-2017

-Occupation: Aesthetician and Makeup Artist
+Occupation: Retired Aesthetician and Makeup Artist

 My favorite quote is, "Be the change you wish to see in the world."
 Being part of a group of people dedicated to making a difference at the grassroots level means we touch peoples' lives directly.
 It's the only way true change happens: one person at a time, supported by a small devoted group.